 Saint Anthony’s Cancer Program Receives National Certification

-ALTON – The Commission on Cancer (CoC) of the American College of Surgeons has awarded Three-Year Approval with Commendation to the cancer program of OSF Saint Anthony’s Health Center.
+(Alton, IL) – The Commission on Cancer of the American College of Surgeons has awarded Three-Year Approval with Commendation to the cancer program of Saint Anthony’s Health Center.

-“The cancer program at OSF Saint Anthony’s is the only program in this area to receive an accreditation with commendation in all areas by the Commission on Cancer as offering high quality cancer care,” said James Piephoff, M.D., Radiation Oncologist and chair of OSF Saint Anthony’s Cancer Committee.
-“We received three-year approvals in our past five surveys and this is our second time to receive commendation in all areas, which recognizes the quality of our comprehensive patient care and our commitment that patients will have access to all of the various medical specialists who are involved in diagnosing and treating cancer.
+“The oncology program at Saint Anthony’s is the only program in this area to receive an approval with commendation in seven areas by the Commission on Cancer as offering high quality cancer care,” said Mark Woodson, M.D., Medical Oncologist and chair of Saint Anthony’s Cancer Committee.
+“We received three-year approvals in our past four surveys, but this is our first year to receive commendation in seven areas, which recognizes the quality of our comprehensive patient care and our commitment that patients will have access to all of the various medical specialists who are involved in diagnosing and treating cancer.

 Get The Latest News!